Achilles tendon rupture

 Treatment

-This approach typically involves:
+This approach most often involves:

-• Resting the tendon by using crutches
+- Resting the tendon and keeping weight off it by using crutches.

 Surgery